 20 DAILY HABITS FOR A CLUTTER-FREE HOME

 Try these simple daily habits for a clutter-free home.
-With a little forward planning, they won’t require too much energy or time on your part as they become part of your regular, even daily routine.
+With a little perseverance, they won’t require too much energy or time from you as they become part of your regular, even daily routine.